Pretor, Resen

 Pretor (Претор) is a village in the Resen Municipality of North Macedonia, on the northeastern shore of Lake Prespa.
-The village is located over 13 km south of the municipal centre of Resen.
+It is over 13 km south of the municipal centre of Resen.

 History

 Pretor's oldest church, St Sava, is dated from the 14th century.

 Demographics

 According to the statistics of Bulgarian ethnographer Vasil Kanchov from 1900 the settlement is recorded as "Pretorče" and as having 138 inhabitants, all Bulgarian Exarchists.
 Pretor has 142 inhabitants as of the most recent census of 2002.
 The majority ethnic group in the village has been the Macedonians.